rakibulhasanimran/CEH/Privilege_Escalation/linux.md

 To check: ```cat /etc/exports```

-The critical element for this privilege escalation vector is the “no_root_squash” option you can see above.
+The critical element for this privilege escalation vector is the **“no_root_squash”** option you can see above.
 By default, NFS will change the root user to nfsnobody and strip any file from operating with root privileges.
 If the “no_root_squash” option is present on a writable share, we can create an executable with SUID bit set and run it on the target system.

-We will start by enumerating mountable shares from our attacking machine.
+We will start by enumerating mountable shares from our **attacking machine**.

 - ```showmount -e 10.10.143.128```

+We will mount one of the **“no_root_squash”** shares to our **attacking machine** and start building our executable.

 -